ztqakita/ztqakita.github.io/content/posts/paper-reading/integrated_understanding_system.md

     weight: 10
 math: true
 ---
+> McClelland, James L., et al. "Placing language in an integrated understanding system: Next steps toward human-level performance in neural language models."
+Proceedings of the National Academy of Sciences 117.42 (2020): 25966-25974.

 ## Abstract
 For humans, language is a part of a system for understanding and communication about situations.
 There are some domain-general principles of biological neural network: